I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 Looking for a lightweight waterproof jacket for your next hiking, backpacking or any other backcountry adventure?
 The Arc’teryx Tecto FL Jacket could be your next jacket and here comes a short review.
 After my hiking trip in Sarek where I used the Montane Minimus Smock, I noticed that it would be better to have a full-zip jacket.
-It’s just much more easier to get it on and off.
-Of course, a full-zip jacket is somewhat more heavy but a full-zip jacket just works better for me.
+It’s just much easier to get it on and off.
+Of course, a full-zip jacket is somewhat heavier but a full-zip jacket just works better for me.

 The close-to-body fit is especially suitable for those who are performing activities where you have to move a lot.
 Make sure to try this jacket on with some layers of clothing underneath.
 The jacket should not be too tight.

 The Arc’teryx Tecto FL jacket is a great jacket for being active outdoors.
 It is also lightweight and packs small since it has less pockets and a minimalistic cut.

 However, If you are looking for a lighter jacket and if you are on a budget then you could also have a look at the Montane Minimus Jacket.